 Distinguishing Introverts and Extroverts

-What a person does during his free time does not determine whether he or she is an introvert or an extrovert.
+What a person does during their free time does not determine whether he or she is an introvert or an extrovert.
 Introverts aren’t the only people who can stay at home on a Friday night—extroverts can do that too if they want to.
-It is what they do when to recharge when they run out of ‘batteries’ that tells you what their personality types are.
+It is what they do to recharge when they run out of ‘batteries’ that tells you what their personality types are.
 It’s what gives them the power that they need to get back to optimal functioning that distinguishes introverts from extroverts.